 Sensors must be able to paint a highly accurate and reliable picture of a car's surroundings in real time ‐ and in all conditions, including bad weather.
 The technology must be affordable and scalable.
 How is sensor technology progressing, to make zero-accidents a reality?

 The internet will have to become the car's sixth sense.
 To navigate safely on their own, cars will have to be able to practically see around corners.
 That will only be possible if there is a powerful backend that provides highly accurate traffic information coupled with shared sensor data from other road users.

 Autonomous driving is thought to require one gigabyte of sensor data per minute to be processed in real time.
-Future system architectures must integrate all the on-board sensor systems and securely manage this huge amount of information.
+Future system architectures must integrate all the on-board sensor systems and securely process, manage and store this huge amount of information.

 It is a common thought that the hardware exists to create fully connected and autonomous vehicles and we are waiting for the software to catch up.
 Where are we with software and development tools to enable full autonomy?

 Excitement around connected vehicles conceals the risks they introduce into our transport networks.
 What can we do to remove these vulnerabilities and build cars that are secure by design, safe and thoroughly tested?

 Autonomous Connected Vehicle technology is advancing rapidly - vehicles are being tested in cities across the world.
 This theme will explore some of these wider issues, including legislation changes needed, how the insurance industry will adapt to these changes and also usability and HMI considerations needed for CAVs.

 The challenge is clear: in an automated vehicle, human and machine must form a relationship.
 But just how will this happen?
 We need to evolve from Human Machine Interaction (HMI) to Human Robot Relationship (HRR).